peacepenguin/fedora-mesa-video-codecs/README.md

-This repo is used to store the source code of the build script used on Fedora COPR to auto-rebuild mesa fedora packages, modified to include codecs.
+This repo is used to store the source code of the build script used on Fedora COPR to auto-rebuild mesa fedora packages, modified to include additional codecs

 The builds occur here: https://copr.fedorainfracloud.org/coprs/carl3830/mesa-fedora-with-codecs/